 - Start an RESP today, and put something in it, anything, to get started (not one of those silly ones from the doctor’s office, go to a bank or an investment house and get a REAL RESP).

-- Remember your child is going to be going to school at age 18, maybe do your savings calculations based on that.
-If your son is 3, you have 15 years or so to get to having somewhere near the $60K you might need to put them through school.
-Remember inflation, you are going to need more than that, so think about it.
+- Remember your child is going to school at age 18.
+Maybe do your savings calculations based on that.
+If your son is 3, you have 15 years or so to get somewhere near the $60K you might need to put them through school.
+Remember inflation.
+You are going to need more than that, so think about it.

-Some parents out there saying, “My parents didn’t help me get through University”, ok, that is a valid point, but, how much did University cost back then?
+Some parents say, “My parents didn’t help me get through University”, ok, that is a valid point, but how much did University cost back then?
 Do you want your kids graduating with a student loan load of over $70K?

 Or just have your wife quit work- and have your tuition paid for- there’s free tuition in Ontario under OSG- no RESP needed, in some cases you’d be penalized for RESP with grant clawbacks.